 Lenders are wary, which shouldn’t be a surprise in the current economic conditions.
 Many of them are also going out of business because of the economic problems caused by the pandemic.
 Government programs in some countries help to offer small businesses some relief.
 However, those are far from perfect and face a lot of criticism because of their unfairness and lack of transparency.

-How Does the COVID-19 Pandemic Affect Small Businesses?
+How Does the COVID Pandemic Impact Small Businesses?

 Simply put, the pandemic makes it nearly impossible for small businesses to survive.
 Problems with the cash flow are the main cause of small business failure by default.
 Therefore, enforced lockdowns are literally deadly for such companies.
 Big corporations have buffers of store4d funds that can help them through periods of downtime.